So my eighth blogging anniversary has gone past, on February 7th last.

 As you'll of course have noticed, I didn't write much at all last year: just five posts, and two of those were about my not posting anything.
 On the other hand, April 21st did see the appearance of my long-form article ‘Straight Male Femme’, which was of course worth at least five posts by itself, and which you'll of course have read.

-On a similar subject, many thanks to Dr Finn Mackay for sending me a PDF of her own article ‘No woman’s land?
+On a similar subject, many thanks to Dr Finn Mackay for sending me a PDF of their own article ‘No woman’s land?
 Revisiting border zone denizens’, published in the Journal of Lesbian Studies (2019).
 The posited border zone in this case is between butch and trans – with specific reference to how that plays out in the UK, which is nice to see.
 (Queer Feminine Affinities was supposed to do that too, but didn't.)

-Based on her survey research (2017) into lesbian and queer masculinities, Finn writes that (from 247 respondents) 30 identified as butch, 28 as queer, 18 as gender non-conforming, 17 as non-binary, 16 as androgynous, 10 as masculine of centre, 8 as masculine, 5 as transgender, 4 as transmasculine, and 1 as stud – selected discretely from a drop-down menu.
+Based on their survey research (2017) into lesbian and queer masculinities, Finn writes that (from 247 respondents) 30 identified as butch, 28 as queer, 18 as gender non-conforming, 17 as non-binary, 16 as androgynous, 10 as masculine of centre, 8 as masculine, 5 as transgender, 4 as transmasculine, and 1 as stud – selected discretely from a drop-down menu.
 Obviously those labels are not necessarily mutually exclusive, and people were given space to amplify on them if and as desired.
 How people understand themselves and their gender(s) is a very personal matter.

 Sitting in the reflected border zone – between femme and trans – many of the further responses (given under pseudonyms) resonate with me: